JaydenGoanimate/GA4SROffline/README.md

 # GA4SROffline
 This is my version of Goanimate/Vyond\
 1st Go to Releases.
-Next, Download The GA4ROffline Zip File(Only Works For Windows 10 and 10.
+Next, Download The GA4ROffline Zip File(Only Works For Windows.
 Last Open the GA4ROffline.exe (app).
 And your done!